Arijit-05/Scribbly_web/README.md

-# Scribbly Notes - Web App
+# Scribbly - Web App

 A modern, responsive web application for managing notes with Firebase integration.
 This app allows users to create, edit, organize, and sync their notes across devices.